 Modern Day Black Cats

-Sadly, because of their perceived bad luck qualities, black cats have a lower rate of adoption.
-In America, most shelters suspend adoptions on black cats around Halloween for fear that they will be tortured or be used as “living decorations”.
+Sadly, many people still believe in the curse of the black cat.
+Black cats have a lower rate of adoption in the US.
+Many shelters in America suspend adoptions of black cats around Halloween, afraid that they will be tortured or be used as “living decorations”.
 Other times of year some shelters will have “Black Fridays” giving deals on adoption rates for all black animals.

 Why should you consider adopting one of these mystical creatures?